sagnik036/hyperlocal-python/README.md

             3. 4 wheeler
             4. other
   - Proprietor
-   - Admin Panle
+    - Admin Panel
       - If has shop
         - Fields
             - Shop Name
             - Shop Photo (max 3) (not at initial registration)
             - Shop Type (Charracter Field)
             - Shop Description
             - Shop GST NO.
             - Shop Location
             - note we have used GeoDjango for all the location related things in the models and OpenStreetView data for the map
       - If has no shop
             - can proceed towards the dashboard